 Where Can I Find Free Online Phlebotomy Courses?

 If you don't mind the sight of blood and you want a career in the health care field, consider phlebotomy.
 Although hands-on practice is required to become a phlebotomist, you can develop your knowledge of the field with free online courses.
 Keep reading to find out about free phlebotomy education available through the Internet.
-Schools offering Allied Health degrees can also be found in these popular choices.
+Schools offering Clinical Laboratory Science degrees can also be found in these popular choices.

 What You Need to Know

 Free phlebotomy lessons can be found online offered by accredited community colleges and 4-year universities.
 Not only can you learn how to draw blood, you could also learn techniques for working with different age groups and how to color code blood samples depending on their purpose.
 Free non-credit courses can familiarize you with your job duties, but you'll still need to undergo on-the-job training or complete a formal program before you can work independently.